laurentperrinet/Perrinet20PredictiveProcessing/README.md

 As a first step, we will consider a simplistic agent that senses a subset of the visual scene as its projection on the (log-polar) retinotopic space.
-The agent has the ability to direct his gaze toward any position in (visual) space using fast eye movements, saccades.
-As the sensory system of our agent can actively sample the visual world, we will explore the idea that saccadic eye movements are optimal experiments, by which the agent seeks to confirm predictive models of the hidden world.
+The agent has the ability to direct his gaze toward any position in (visual) space using saccades, that is, fast eye movements.
+As the sensory system of our agent can actively sample the visual world, we will explore the idea that actions (saccadic eye movements) are optimal experiments, by which the agent seeks to confirm predictive models of the hidden world.
 This is reminiscent of Helmholtz's definition of perception [@vonHelmholtz1867] as hypothesis testing [@Gregory80].
 This provides a plausible model of visual search that can be motivated from the basic principles of self-organized behavior [@Gibson79]: namely, the imperative to minimize the entropy of hidden states of the world and their sensory consequences.
 This imperative is met if agents sample hidden states of the world efficiently.
 This efficient sampling of salient information can be derived using approximate Bayesian inference and variational free-energy minimization [@Friston10].
 One key ingredient to this process is the (internal) representation of counterfactual predictions, that is, of the probable consequences of possible hypothesis as they would be realized into actions.
-This augment the FEP modeling of an agent such as to define Active Inference (AI).
+This augments models of an agent using the FEP such as to define Active Inference (AI).

 Using the SPM simulation environment [@SPM12], Friston and colleagues [@Friston12] provide with simulations of the behavior of such an agent which senses the image of a face, and knowing an internal model of their structure.
-In modeling the agent, they clearly delineate the hidden external state (the visual image, the actual position of the eye) from the internal state of the agent.
-Those internal beliefs are linked by a probabilistic dependency graph and applying the FEP to this generative model, this translates (or compiles in computer science terms) to a set of differential equations with respect to 1) the internal belief 2) the counterfactual action.
+In modeling the agent, they clearly delineate the hidden external state (the visual image, the actual position of the eye or motor command) from the internal state of the agent.
+Those internal beliefs are linked by a probabilistic dependency graph and applying the FEP to this generative model, this translates (or compiles in computer science terms) to a set of differential equations with respect to 1) the dynamics of internal beliefs 2) the counterfactual action.
 This action is the one which is expected to reduce sensory surprise and is ultimately realized by an arc reflex.

 Simulations of the resulting AI scheme reproduce sequential eye movements that are reminiscent of empirically observed saccades and provide some counterintuitive insights into the way that sensory evidence is accumulated or assimilated into beliefs about the world.
-In particular, knowing the localized image sensed on the retina, Saccades will explore points of interests (eyes, mouth, nose) until an internal representation of the whole image is made.
-This AI process allows to bridge the image in intrinsic (retinal) coordinates with extrinsic world coordinates which are prevalent in visual perception.
+In particular, knowing the localized image sensed on the retina, saccades will explore points of interests (eyes, mouth, nose) until an internal representation of the whole image is made.
+This AI process allows to bridge the image in intrinsic (retinal) coordinates with extrinsic world coordinates which are prevalent in visual perception but actually hidden to the agent.
 Interestingly, if one were to only look at the behavior of this agent, this could be encompassed by a set of differential equations, but that would miss the causal relationship with internal variables as defined above.
 In particular, this model highlights a solution to a common misconception about FEP as surprise minimization.
 Indeed, if the agent was to close his eyes, the sensory surprise would be minimal as one would then precisely expect a pitch-dark visual scene.
-However, in the graph of dependencies which defines the agent, such a counterfactual, (prospective) hypothesis would be highly penalized as it would also be a priori known that such an action would not yield a minimization of the surprise about the visual scene.
+However, in the graph of dependencies which defines the agent, such a counterfactual (prospective) hypothesis would be highly penalized as it would also be a priori known that such an action would not yield a minimization of the surprise about the visual scene.
 Globally, it is therefore more ecological to keep eyes open to explore the different parts of the visual scene.

 2.2 Is there a neural implementation for AI? {#sec:is-there-a-neural-implementation-for-ai}
 --------------------------------------------

-As we have seen above, the agent that we have defined is simply ruled by a set of differential equations.
+As we have seen above, once we have resolved the optimization problem given the whole setting (generative model, priors) the agent that we have defined is simply ruled by a set of differential equations governing for its dynamics.
 Technically, these equations are the result of a generic approximation on the form of the internal representation.
-In particular, such equations are simplified when using the Laplace approximation, that is, when internal beliefs are represented by multidimensional Gaussian probability distribution functions.
-This holds true in all generality when transforming variables in higher dimensions, such as is the case for generalized coordinates [@Friston10generalized] which represent at any (present) time, the Taylor expansion of the temporal trajectory of any variable.
-As a consequence, the solution provided by the agent gives a plausible neural implementation as a set of hierarchically organized linear / non-linear equations [@Heeger17].
-In particular these equations are the Kalman-Bucy filtering solution [@Kalman60] which provides with a Bayes-optimal estimate of hidden states and action in generalized coordinates of motion.
+In particular, the optimization problem is simplified when using the Laplace approximation, that is, when internal beliefs are represented by multidimensional Gaussian probability distribution functions.
+This holds true in all generality when transforming variables in higher dimensions, such as is the case for generalized coordinates [@Friston10generalized].
+Such coordinates represent at any (present) time the Taylor expansion of the temporal trajectory of any variable.
+Consequently, the solution provided by these equations gives a plausible neural implementation as a set of hierarchically organized linear / non-linear equations [@Heeger17].
+In particular these equations are the Kalman-Bucy filtering solution [@Kalman60] which provides with a Bayes-optimal estimate of hidden states and actions in generalized coordinates of motion.
 This generalizes the predictive coding framework offered by [@Rao99] for explaining the processing mechanisms in the primary visual cortex.
 Similarly to that model, the dynamical evolution of activity at the different levels of the hierarchy is governed by the balance in the integration of internal (past) beliefs with (present) sensory information.
-In particular, the weights assigned in information passing is based on the (inferred) precision of each variable in the dependency graph.
-This allow us to predict the influence on the final outcome of the prior knowledge of precision at any given level.
+In particular, the relative weights assigned in the propagation information passing is proportional to the (inferred) precision of each individual variable in the dependency graph.
+This allow us to predict the influence of the prior knowledge of precision at any given level on the final outcome.

-The predictive power of the modeling of such an agent is important to understand deviations from the median behavior within a population of agents.
+Practically, the predictive power of the modeling of such an agent is important to understand deviations from the median behavior within a population of agents.
 For instance, there are acute differences in the smooth pursuit eye movements (SPEM) observed in control and schizophrenic patients.
-SPEM are distinct from saccades as those are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
+First, SPEM are distinct from saccades as those are voluntary eye movements which aim at stabilizing the retinal image of a smoothly moving visual object.
 For a target following the motion of a pendulum for instance, the eye will produce a prototypical response to follow this predictable target.
 Interestingly, schizophrenic agents tend to produce a different pattern of SPEM when the pendulum is occluded on half cycles (for instance as it passes behind an opaque cardboard on one side from the midline).
 In general, SPEM may still follow the target, as it is occluded (behind the cardboard) yet with a lower gain [@Barnes91].
 As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06]. [@Adams12] modeled an agent which has the capability to smoothly follow a moving object.
 This model allows in particular to understand most prototypical SPEM as a